ReetuData/Entity-Search-System/readme.md

    -
    -  The formula involves both intersection and union operations and is used for comparing documents, tags, or any set-based data.

   -  *Alpha (α)*: Alpha controls the emphasis on common elements between the two sets.
-When α is set to 1, the Tversky index focuses entirely on the intersection/shared elemnets of the sets. it makes it sensitive to the similarity of the sets based on their common elements.
+When α is set to 1, the Tversky index focuses entirely on the intersection/shared elements of the sets. it makes it sensitive to the similarity of the sets based on their common elements.

    - *Beta (β)*: Beta controls the emphasis on the differences between the two sets.
 When β is set to 1, the Tversky index concentrates entirely on the complement/unique of the intersection.
 This makes the method sensitive to the differences between the sets.